-For everyone who has taken a break from running for summer holidays, weddings, BBQs and every other reason not to run on a summer weekend it is time to get back into the swing of things and start working towards your autumn goal, which could be feeling fitter or participating in your first event.
+For everyone who has taken a break from running over the summer holidays, weddings, BBQs (and every other reason not to run on a summer weekend) it is time to get back into the swing of things and start working towards your autumn goal, which could be feeling fitter or participating in your first event.
 The key to successfully returning to training is taking your time and not trying to do too much, too soon.
-It will take time for your body to adapt to the demands of running again, so don't rush and enjoy the journey with my guidelines:
+It will take time for your body to adapt to the demands of running again, so don’t rush and enjoy the journey with these guidelines:

 When you are returning to running, the most important factor is ‘time on feet’.
 There is little point in running like a bat-out-of-hell if you can only maintain it for a few minutes!
 If you slow to a pace where you can hold a conversation, you will be able to run for longer.